 Other features combination sleepers should consider include responsiveness and motion isolation— these features can provide better sleep through ease of movement and isolating motion.

 The responsive bounce to a mattress prevents sleepers from feeling stuck inside the bed and allows for easier movement, a key feature for combination sleepers.
-Easier movement also means less chance of pulled muscles, and when combined with mattress edge support it’s a simple task for sleepers to slide out of bed.
+Easier movement on a responsive mattress also means less chance of pulled muscles, and when combined with mattress edge support it’s a simple task for sleepers to slide out of bed.

 Sleep Trials, Warranties, and Return Policies